Panzerschrek/U-00DC-Sprache/source/docs/en/control_flow.rst

        }
    }

-If a ``default`` handler exists it is assumed that it handles all values not listed explicitely.
+If a ``default`` handler exists it is assumed that it handles all values not listed explicitly.
-But if ``default`` if unnecessary, the compiler will produce an error.
+But if ``default`` is unnecessary, the compiler will produce an error.

 .. code-block:: u_spr